Click here to listen to a reading of this blog:

 In that time, site analytics tell me that I’ve reached over 55,000 individual thyroid patients, from 146 different countries.
 That’s many backgrounds, cultures, walks of life and ethnicities.

 Because hypothyroidism doesn’t discriminate.

 I started blogging to record my experience as a struggling thyroid patient who was so unwell, I didn’t want to live anymore.
 I couldn’t bear it.
 I’ve moved on to not only blogging about my experiences which I still do, but also producing awareness pieces as well as informational articles to help others.

 I hear daily from different thyroid patients that have gained crucial information from my site, gained hope that they can live a good quality of life once again and have realised that they’re not going mad.
 They realise that their concerns and experiences are valid, too.
 And that they’re not alone, despite living with a condition that is vastly misunderstood and dismissed by many members of the general public and doctors alike.

 I am a thyroid advocate as well as a writer.
 I am passionate about helping those with hypothyroidism and giving them a voice.

 1. Writing about my personal experiences in terms of both my physical and mental health, to make others aware of what it is thyroid patients go through and experience, as well as letting other thyroid patients know that they are not alone.

-2. I aim to produce informative articles based on science, research, books and other thyroid blogs and websites, to educate and empower thyroid patients, so that they can make improvements in their own health and be their own advocate.
+2. I aim to produce informative articles based on science, research, studies, books and other thyroid blogs and websites, to educate and empower thyroid patients, so that they can make improvements in their own health and be their own advocate.